Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

 description: The Ampli Wrapper - Node Typescript Installation & Quick Start guide.
 ---

-Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and higher) and TypeScript (2.1 and higher).
-The generated tracking library is packaged as a CJS module.
+# Node Ampli Wrapper

+## Overview
+The Ampli Wrapper is a generated, strongly typed API for tracking Analytics events based on your Tracking Plan in Amplitude Data.

+Ampli can benefit your app by providing autocompletion for events & properties defined in Data and enforce your event schemas in code to prevent bad instrumentation.

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

+Ampli supports Node.js apps written in JavaScript (ES6 and higher) and TypeScript (2.1 and higher).
+The generated tracking library is packaged as a CJS module.

 !!!info "Ampli Node Resources"
     [:material-language-typescript: TypeScript Example](https://github.com/amplitude/ampli-examples/tree/main/node/typescript/v2/AmpliApp) · [:material-nodejs: JavaScript Example](https://github.com/amplitude/ampli-examples/tree/main/node/javascript/v2/AmpliApp) · [:material-page-next: NextJS Example](https://github.com/amplitude/ampli-examples/tree/main/node/nextjs/ampli-app) · [:material-code-tags-check: Releases](https://www.npmjs.com/package/@amplitude/ampli?activeTab=versions)